Koko-66/hangman188/README.md

 ## Project structure
 The program code is all placed in milestone_5.py file.
-In the future, it would be advisble to split the code into separate modules for the Hangman class and the play game file.
+In the future, it would be advisable to split the code into separate modules for the Hangman class and the play game file.

 ## Testing
 For the purpose of this project testing was restricted to end user testing.
 Automated unit testing could be added at a later stage.

 ## Licence information
-This code is available under under the MIT license
+This code is available under under the [MIT license](LICENSE)